TayKimmy/VSCodeProject/_posts/2022-09-07-AppLab-App.md

 This Page will contain
 - A description of the course
 - A personal note
-- A breif od the syllabus and what to expect
+- A brief of the syllabus and what to expect

 ---